Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 (Mon-Fri 8am-9pm, Sat 10am-7pm ET)

-Medicare Advantage
+Medicare Advantage costs and enrollment

 Medicare Advantage plans combine Medicare Part A, Part B, and usually Part D, into one private plan.
 These plans also generally include various additional benefits that aren’t covered by Original Medicare, such as routine dental and vision.

-How is Medicare Advantage changing for 2025?
+How are Medicare Advantage costs changing for 2025?

 Average Medicare Advantage premiums, which are paid in addition to the premium for Medicare Part B, will decrease slightly in 2025, dropping from $18.23/month in 2024 to $17/month in 2025.4 (That’s just an average; actual premiums vary widely.
-Most enrollees are in plans with no separate premium, so they only pay the premium for Medicare Part B.6)
+Most enrollees are in plans with no separate premium, so they only pay the premium for Medicare Part B.7)

 Is Medicare Advantage enrollment expected to increase in 2025?

-Yes, CMS projects that total Medicare Advantage enrollment will continue to increase in 2025.4About 32.8 million people had Medicare Advantage plans in 2024.10 Enrollment in these plans has been steadily growing for more than 15 years.
+Yes, CMS projects that total Medicare Advantage enrollment will continue to increase in 2025.4About 32.8 million people had Medicare Advantage plans in 2024.11 Enrollment in these plans has been steadily growing for more than 15 years.
 The total number of Medicare beneficiaries has been steadily growing as well, but the growth in Medicare Advantage enrollment has far outpaced overall Medicare enrollment growth.

 In 2007, just 19% of eligible Medicare beneficiaries had Medicare Advantage plans.
-That has grown to 54% by 202410 (to be eligible for Medicare Advantage, you must have Medicare Part A and Medicare Part B; 2023 was the first year when more than half of eligible enrollees had Medicare Advantage plans).
+That has grown to 54% by 202411 (to be eligible for Medicare Advantage, you must have Medicare Part A and Medicare Part B; 2023 was the first year when more than half of eligible enrollees had Medicare Advantage plans).

 Is the Medicare Advantage out-of-pocket maximum changing for 2025?

-Yes, the Medicare Advantage maximum out-of-pocket limit (for services covered under Medicare Part A and Part B) will grow to $9,350 for in-network costs in 2025.11 This is an increase from $8,850 in 2024, but average out-of-pocket caps are typically well below the allowable maximum.
+Yes, the Medicare Advantage maximum out-of-pocket limit (for services covered under Medicare Part A and Part B) will grow to $9,350 for in-network costs in 2025.12 This is an increase from $8,850 in 2024, but average out-of-pocket caps are typically well below the allowable maximum.

 Medicare Part B premiums and deductible